 Columbia Student Criminal Defense Lawyer

 If you have been charged with a student or underage crime, you should seek legal representation as soon as possible.
 Student cases are handled uniquely by the courts and often on a case-by-case basis.
-With nearly 20 years of trial experience and former prosecutorial experience, attorney Marion M. Moses can work personally with you and your child to develop a strong defense.
+With over 22 years of trial experience and former prosecutorial experience, attorney Marion M. Moses can work personally with you and your child to develop a strong defense.

 Common Student Offenses